viniljose/kotlin-basics/README.md

 Class `Any` is the mother of all classes
 A `data` class is one that lets you create objects whose main purpose is to store data.
 You define a data class by prefixing a normal class definition with the `data` keyword.
 The `copy` function lets you copy a data object, altering some of its properties.
 The original object remains intact.
+The `===` operator always lets you check whether two variables refer to the same underlying object.